-At the Meeting of Creditors, the Trustee calls the roll call of all cases to be held at that time.
-He or she then gives a speech about how important it is to list all of your debts and assets.
-They then ask you to review your petition again (please bring it with you to court).
-Then they tell you to go tell your lawyer of any errors or omissions.
+At the Meeting of Creditors (now being held via Zoom), the Trustee has you watch videos in preparation for the Meeting.
 We ask our client to be about 45 minutes early to the Meeting of Creditors.
 There is a form to fill out and turn in to the Trustee.
 We also want to walk you through the Meeting of Creditors procedures.

-When it is your turn to testify and answer questions, we are called up to the table.
-The Trustee swears you in and checks your Government issued photo identification (drivers’ license or passport or military id) and Social Security Card.
+When it is your turn to testify and answer questions, we are called into the Zoom Room.
+The Trustee swears you in and checks that we reviewed your Government issued photo identification (drivers’ license or passport or military id) and Social Security Card.
 The Trustee will ask you a few questions, such as, are you still employed at the same place as when you filed?
 Can you sue anyone?
 Are your bankruptcy schedules true, accurate and complete?
 Are there any changes?
 Then the Trustee will ask your lawyer to present the Chapter 13 plan of repayment and they will ask questions like how much is the first mortgage?
 How far behind is it?
 How much is the car payment?
 What is the interest rate?
 Monthly payment?
 How much is the unsecured debt?
 How will the attorney’s fee be paid?
 They will total the payment and see if it matches the proposed plan payment.
 Most of the time it is the same or super close (a dollar or two off).
-The Trustee asks if this is a plan payment you can make?
-They then have you wait for everyone to testify.
-The Trustee calls the roll call again and shows a video and then you can leave at the end of the video.
+The Trustee asks if this is a plan payment you can make? .

-Once the Proof of Claim deadline has passed, the Bankruptcy Trustee sends you a copy.
+Once the Proof of Claim deadline has passed, the Bankruptcy Trustee sends you a list of everyone who has filed a claim.
 We also send you a copy of it and ask you to review it for accuracy.